Annapurna Circuit Trek – 16 Days

 What is included in this trek package?

-• Sleeping Bag & Duffel bag to each trekkers (to be returned after the trip )
+• Sleeping bag & Duffel bags to each trekkers (to be returned after trip completion)

 What is excluded in this trek package?